ZRamadhan/Todo-API-Geolocation/README.md

 * **Zulfikar Ilham Ramadhan** - *Mobile Apps Developer*

-Feel free to contact me on [LinkedIn](linkedin.com/in/zulfikarir/) if you have found bugs or more ideas to make this app more good.
+Feel free to contact me on LinkedIn - linkedin.com/in/zulfikarir/ if you have found bugs or more ideas to make this app more good.